 Hello, I have a plea.
 I am 70 years old and at least 14 years I take high pressure pills.
 A week ago the pressure began to fluctuate, perhaps the cause of the doctor was a backlash.
 I found Ginseng today in search of help.
-So I would like to ask about the possible use and whether to dispose of drugs, which I would be afraid of.
+So I want to ask about the possible use and whether to dispose of drugs, which I would be afraid of.
 Please reply and thank you in advance.
 Queen.

 Dear Mrs Regino,